-Men’s ties are just a minor detail in the overall outfit!?
+Men’s ties might seem like a minor detail in the overall outfit.
 Or so you might think…

-This in-depth men’s ties guide will answer these questions and a lot more.
-It will help you feel better informed and more confident when you buy and wear a tie.
+This in-depth men’s ties guide will help you feel better informed and more confident when buying and wearing a tie.

-We’ll start with the basics and explore a topic that has baffled many young men since neckties first arrived on the scene.
-Which is the best knot, and how do you tie a tie, anyway?
+We’ll start with the basics and explore a topic that baffled many men since neckties first arrived on the scene: which is the best knot, and how do you tie a tie, anyway?

 How to Tie a Tie